Scientific Name

 Temperature: High summer temperatures are not a problem, but low winter temperatures can damage or kill your plant.
 E. bracteata can withstand temperatures as low as 25 °F (-3.9 °C).
 USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).

-Watering: From spring to fall, water when the top inch (2.5 cm) of soil feels dry.
+Watering: From spring to fall, water when the soil's top inch (2.5 cm) feels dry.
 Reduce watering in winter.
 Give it just enough water to prevent wilting.
 The best time of the day to water your E. bracteata in the warm season is the evening.

 Learn more at How to Grow and Care for Euphorbia.